North Bull Island, Co Dublin

 Practical Information

-- Facilities – Public toilets, changing rooms, the Happy Out café, and the Interpretative Centre are available.
-Free Wi‑Fi is provided at the centre.
+• Facilities: Public toilets, changing rooms, and the Happy Out café are located along the promenade.
+Free Wi-Fi is available at the Interpretative Centre.

-- Balbriggan – Town and Beach – A short drive north along the coastal road brings you to Balbriggan’s sandy beach and promenade.
+• Balbriggan – A short drive north along the coastal road leads to Balbriggan’s long sandy beach and historic promenade.

-- Sutton – The DART stop at Sutton provides easy access to the northern tip of North Bull Island and the surrounding coastal paths.
+• Sutton – The northern terminus of the DART line, Sutton provides easy access to the island’s northern tip and the surrounding coastal trails.